DONKING1000/My-DSA-Amazon-Product-Review-Analysis-Dashboard/README.md

 This document outlines all the data preparation steps and formulas used to cleanse the dataset and derive additional columns for analysis in Excel.

 ### 🔧1.
 Identification removal of duplicate dataset using Unique Product_ID
+- 114 duplicate rows was identified and removed.
+Hence, reducing the rows from 1465 to 1351
 ### 🔧 2.
 Clean `actual_price` and `discounted_price`
 **Problem:** Values contain currency symbols (₹), commas, or are stored as text.
 **Solution:**